You are here

 British Pharmacopoeia means the edition of the book of that name, including any additions or amendments, that was in effect for the purposes of the Therapeutic Goods Act 1966 immediately before the commencement of this section and, if additions or amendments of that book are made after that commencement, or new editions of that book are published after that commencement, includes those additions or amendments, or those new editions, from a day specified by the Minister by order published in the Gazette.

-The TGA proposes that BP 2007 also be adopted in Australia, and therefore comment from stakeholders is being sought on the adoption of the BP 2007 as the edition of that standard defined under the Act.
+The TGA proposes that BP 2008 also be adopted in Australia, on a date yet to be determined, and therefore seeks comment from stakeholders on the adoption of the BP 2008 as the edition of that standard defined under the Act.

-As usual, the TGA sought comment on any particular difficulties for sponsors that may be associated with the adoption of BP 2007.
+The TGA sought comment on any particular difficulties for sponsors that may be associated with the adoption of BP 2008.

-The TGA also sought information to allow preliminary assessment of the regulatory impact of this proposal.
-Specifically information was sought on business compliance costs and impacts on business and individuals, including restrictions on competition, which would be associated with adoption of BP 2007.
+The TGA also sought information to allow preliminary assessment of the regulatory impact of this proposal, as required under Government best practice regulation policy.
+Specifically information is sought on business compliance costs and impacts on business and individuals, including restrictions on competition, which would be associated with adoption of BP 2008.

-As well as monographs of British origin, BP 2007 contains all monographs of the 5th edition of the European Pharmacopoeia (Ph.
-Eur) as amended by Supplements 5.1 - 5.5 inclusive.
-In contrast, BP 2005 references all monographs of the 5th edition of the Ph.
-Eur as amended by Supplements 5.1 to 5.2 only.
+As well as monographs of British origin, BP 2008 contains all monographs of the 5th edition of the European Pharmacopoeia (Ph.
+Eur), as amended by Supplements 5.1 - 5.8 inclusive.
+In contrast, BP 2007 contained all monographs of the 5th edition of the Ph.
+Eur as amended by Supplements 5.1 - 5.5 inclusive only.

-The Introduction to BP 2007 lists additions, omissions and technical changes to monographs included in this new edition.
+The Introduction to BP 2008 lists additions, omissions and technical changes to monographs included in this new edition.
 Amendments to monographs of the Ph.
-Eur, although not separately identified in the Introduction to the BP 2007, are described in Pharmeuropa, the journal published quarterly by the European Pharmacopoeia Commission.
-Information on the revised or corrected texts published in Supplements to the 5th edition of the European Pharmacopoeia can be obtained through the Pharmeuropa website.
+Eur, although not separately identified in the Introduction to the BP 2008, are described in Pharmeuropa, the journal published quarterly by the European Pharmacopoeia Commission.
+Information on the revised or corrected texts published in Supplements 5.6 - 5.8 to the 5th edition of the Ph.
+Eur can be obtained through the Pharmeuropa link on the European Directorate for the Quality of Medicines & Healthcare website.